Established October 2021

 Our Impact – in our Clients Words

 PASCO FAMILY SHELTER must rely on the generosity of individuals and organizations within the community to help provide the three daily meals to nine (9) families.
-We are expecting to open in late August.
 Our shelter model has always relied upon a partnership between Catholic Charities and the community.
 We cannot successfully operate a comprehensive service like a shelter for homeless families independently without public and private assistance.

 Our History with Meals – We find the most successful shelters – successful in returning individuals and families to self-sufficiency (income sufficient to allow them to live in permanent, independent housing) – require community involvement.
 We have successfully served over 12,000 individuals at our original shelter, Pinellas Hope, and with the assistance of the community, have provided over 2.5 million meals since that shelter was opened in December 2007.

 WHAT DOES “PROVIDING” MEALS ACTUALLY MEAN?

 Meals take many forms.
 Sometimes an individual family will purchase meals and deliver them.
 Most groups prepare meals in an organization kitchen (e.g., a church) and deliver them to the shelter.
 Generally, what is required is that the those who volunteer to “provide” a meal do the following:

 - – Transport the meal to the shelter (keeping it warm in transit).

 - – Serve the meal to the residents (this is NOT a requirement).

 PLEASE NOTE: We do NOT have a functioning kitchen so meals must be prepared offsite and transported to the facility and then served.
 The kitchen will have at least one of the following appliances: refrigerator, freezer, microwave.
 It was not designed to accommodate a actual cooking appliances (oven, stovetop, warmers, etc.)